Alex Trebek: Legacy

 Shortly after Trebek's death, Jeopardy! contestant and future host Ken Jennings, then-Canadian Prime Minister Justin Trudeau, and Wheel of Fortune hosts Pat Sajak and Vanna White were among those who paid tribute.

-On the November 9, 2020, episode of Jeopardy!, as a tribute to Trebek, then-executive producer of both Jeopardy! and Wheel of Fortune, Mike Richards, visibly emotional, opened the show with this statement:
+On the November 9, 2020, episode of Jeopardy!, as a tribute to Trebek, then-executive producer of both Jeopardy! and Wheel of Fortune, Mike Richards, visibly emotional, opened the show with the following statement:

 I'm Mike Richards, the executive producer of Jeopardy!
 Over the weekend, we lost our beloved host Alex Trebek.
 This is an enormous loss for our staff and crew, for his family, and for his millions of fans.
 He loved this show and everything it stood for.
 In fact, he taped his final episodes less than two weeks ago.
 He will forever be an inspiration for his constant desire to learn, his kindness, and for his love of his family.
 We will air his final 35 episodes as they were shot.
 That's what he wanted.
 On behalf of everyone here at Jeopardy!, thank you for everything, Alex.
 This is Jeopardy!

 The lights on the set then dimmed blue in remembrance.
 After each posthumous episode in season 37, a screen read, "Dedicated to Alex Trebek.
 Forever in our hearts.
 Always our inspiration."
 On the first anniversary of Trebek's death, which was also the day that the first episode Ken Jennings hosted in season 38 was aired, a different title card read, "Alex Trebek, July 22, 1940 – November 8, 2020.
 You are missed every day."
-On the second anniversary of his death, Trebek was honored in a category entitled "Remembering Alex Trebek" during the Jeopardy!
-Round of the 2022 Tournament of Champions special exhibition episode of Jeopardy!
+On the second anniversary of his death, Trebek was honored in a category entitled "Remembering Alex Trebek" during the Jeopardy! round of the 2022 Tournament of Champions special exhibition episode of Jeopardy!

 Since Trebek's death, various television networks aired their own tributes to him such as MeTV (which played "What Is...
 Cliff Clavin?" and "Mama on Jeopardy!", two episodes of the classic 1980s sitcoms Cheers and Mama's Family respectively in which Jeopardy! was a plot device), Buzzr (which aired episodes of shows Trebek guest starred in such as Card Sharks or hosted such as Classic Concentration and To Tell the Truth in the Fremantle library) and Game Show Network (which aired a Jeopardy! marathon).
 On the premiere episode of the rebooted American version of The Chase, where Jeopardy! champions James Holzhauer, Brad Rutter, and Ken Jennings were chasers, host Sara Haines paid tribute to Trebek at the start of the show.

 Trebek's final episode of Jeopardy! aired on January 8, 2021, concluding with a 90-second tribute to Trebek.

 On August 19, 2021, the Jeopardy! stage was renamed "The Alex Trebek Stage", with his family present at the dedication.

-The United States Postal Service honored Trebek with a commemorative stamp honoring both the 60th anniversary of the Jeopardy! franchise and Trebek's naturalized American citizenship, with the stamp officially released on July 22, 2024, on what would have been Trebek's 84th birthday.
+The United States Postal Service honored Trebek with a commemorative stamp honoring both the 60th anniversary of the Jeopardy! franchise and Trebek's naturalized American citizenship, with the stamp officially released on July 22, 2024, on what would have been his 84th birthday.